 Providing feedback to people who raise a concern is a simple but effective way to demonstrate you operate a ‘listen up’ culture that reflects your ‘speak up’ message.

-With that in mind, here are five reasons why feedback should be a core feature of your whistleblowing process:
+With that in mind, here are six reasons why feedback should be a core feature of your whistleblowing process:

 1. It provides reassurance that it’s ok to speak up